chvancooten/NimPackt-v1/README.md

 ## Installation

-On **Linux**, simply install the required packages and use the Nimble package installer to install the required packages.
-Then you're good to go!
+On **Linux**, simply install the required packages and use the Nimble package installer to install the required packages and Python libraries.

 ```
 sudo apt install -y python3 mingw-w64 nim
+pip3 install pycryptodome argparse binascii
-nimble install winim strenc nimcrypto
+nimble install winim strenc nimcrypto base64
 ```

 On **Windows**, execute the Nim installer from [here](https://nim-lang.org/install_windows.html).
-Make sure to install `mingw` and set the path values correctly using the provided `finish.exe` utility, then install the required packages as follows.
+Make sure to install `mingw` and set the path values correctly using the provided `finish.exe` utility.
+If you don't have Python3 install that, then install the required packages as follows.

 ```
-nimble install winim strenc nimcrypto
+nimble install winim strenc nimcrypto base64
+pip3 install pycryptodome argparse binascii
 ```

 ## Usage